Cheapest VoIP Providers: Top Cheap Phone Plans For UK Businesses

 Rich menu of management features

-Extensive help & support options
+Extensive help and support options

 Weaknesses

-Limited calling minutes compared to other providers
+Limited calling minutes compared with other providers

 No CRM integrations on Standard plan